marczaku/102-csharp-basics/3-conditions/README.md

 Output:20.270476188160853
 ```

+### Instructions
+- Create a Console Project named `P8Math` <a href="https://gist.github.com/marczaku/a8b3c38c37e8876a46194a73ed24b1f2" target="_blank">How To?</a>
+- Ask the user for two numbers
+- Convert each of them to `double`
+- Assign the values to two variables named `first` and `second`
+- Print the results of all the mathematical functions, which are shown on the slides, to the user one by one.
+  - For the ones requiring two parameters, pass both variables.
+  - For the ones requiring one parameter, use only the `first` variable.
+  - For the ones requiring three parameters, pass `0` as the second parameter.

 Need Help?
 [Here's The Slides!](slides/README.md#8-math)

 ## 9 - Strings:

-### Instructions
-- Create a Console Project named `P9Strings` <a href="https://gist.github.com/marczaku/a8b3c38c37e8876a46194a73ed24b1f2" target="_blank">How To?</a>
-- Ask the user for:
-  - his first name
-  - his last name
-  - his age
-- Then, send an output to the console like this:
-  - `Hello John Doe, you are 23 years old!`
-### Sample
+### Goal
 ```
 Output:What's your first name?
 Input:Marc